leichim/ts-toggle-classes/README.md

 # ts-toggle-classes
-Simple TypeScript function for toggling multiple classes in HTML Elements.
+Simple TypeScript function for toggling one or multiple classes in HTML Elements.

 ## Usage
 Using this functions is simple.